What is Stud Welding?

 - It is welded and will not work free like a press-in fastener

-- Requires no special skills and little training to install.
+- It requires no special skills and little training to install.

 - Buildings and Bridges (Image has some products in the new World Trade Center)